 Peter Parker is investing his time into being Spider-Man while also balancing his love life with Gwen Stacy.
 Despite the fact they are deeply in love, he keeps seeing her father Police Captain Stacy, hauntingly reminding him of his promise to stay away from her.
 Meanwhile, Norman Osborn passes away leaving his estate to his son Harry and ignored employee Max Dillon gets supercharged as the villainous Electro.

-I do not think the film had too many villains.
-In my opinion, it made the film far more interesting and entertaining.
+I disagree with the notion that the film had too many villains.
+In my opinion, it made the film far more interesting and entertaining to feature Rhino, Green Goblin, and Electro.
 They introduced several other Spider-Man characters like Alistair Smythe, Felicia Hardy, and Mr. Fiers.
-I’m curious to see how these will work out in the sequel.
+It was a broad attempt to introduce more characters to expand the franchise.

 - Andrew Garfield as Spider-Man / Peter Parker